VH-EAL. Lockheed L-1049E Constellation. c/n 4574.

 Sold to American Flyers Airline - October 31, 1964

-Entered onto the U.S. Aircraft Register as N9719C
+Entered onto the United States Aircraft Register as N9719C - ?

-Was making a three-engine ferry flight, overshot the wet runway and ended up in a ditch
+It was making a three-engine ferry flight when the pilot overshot the wet runway and the aircraft ended up in a ditch

 Last reported sighting at Ardmore - August 1966